oplS17projects/procedural-music/README.md

 A procedural MIDI music generator in Racket.

 ### Statement
-Procedural-music is a program that will produce MIDI music sequences.
+Procedural-music is a program that produces MIDI music sequences.
 Both of us are interested in music and the technology surrounding it, making the project an easy choice.

 ### Analysis
 This project makes use of data objects, abstraction, recursion, and functional programming, all fundamentals of the OPL course.

 #### Data Abstraction/Objects
-When the MIDI data is generated, functions will be defined to access specific portions of the objects.
-The data will be stored in a list of note objects, which include the relevant MIDI data of commands, keys, velocities, and whatnot.
-When output to the protocol that sends these values to the synthesizer, functions will be defined to access the data as well.
+When the MIDI data is generated, functions are defined to access specific portions of the objects.
+The data is stored in a list of note objects, which include the relevant MIDI data of commands, keys, velocities, and whatnot.
+When output to the protocol that sends these values to the synthesizer, functions can access the data as well.

 #### Recursion/Map/Filter/Reduce
-The generation of this data in the note objects will use recursive loops and maps.
-In addition, recursive loops will be used to check and make sure the data being generated is valid MIDI data.
+The generation of this data in the note objects uses recursive loops and maps.

 #### Functional Programming
-The random music generation techniques will be programmed in procedures, applied with maps or filters across the note objects.
+The random music generation techniques are programmed in procedures, applied with procedures applied using streams.

 ### External Technologies